Congratulations! You just got some media coverage. There you are in the press or on someone’s blog. You’ve been mentioned. It feels great doesn’t it?

 This is why PR professionals have such a huge ability to affect search rankings.
 The key is to understand the value of links and capture the opportunities of press mentions.

-To measure the general value of a link (or a potential link) enter the URL of the publication’s website into Open Site Explorer.
+To measure the general value of a link (or a potential link) enter the URL of the publication’s website into Link Explorer.
 This will show you their “Domain Authority.”

 Note: The specific value of the link from a page is equal to the “page authority” of that page.
 But for now, let’s keep things simple and focus on Domain Authority.
 Here is a complete explanation of how Domain and Page Authority works.